flipacholas/Architecture-of-consoles/TRANSLATIONS.md

 Apart from any article, `articles/_index.md`, `resources/strings.toml` and `resources/generations.yaml` need to be translated as well.

-When you finish translating a document, please drop me an email (address in the website) or open an issue here so I can review it and deploy it.
+When you finish translating a document, please open an issue here so I can review it and deploy it.
 Feel free to ask me for help if you need.

 ## Guidelines